Völsunga saga: The war against Siggeir

 When Sinfjǫtli is ten, Signý puts him and her other sons through a painful test to see who is worthy of serving Sigmund.
-Although the others cry out in pain, Sinfjǫtli doesn't flinch.
+Although the others cry out in pain, Sinfjǫtli does not flinch.
 Together, Sigmund and Sinfjǫtli plot revenge against King Siggeir.
 One night, they sneak into Siggeir's dwelling and try to assassinate him, but one of Siggeir's children catch them and have them seized.
 The two are thrown in a mound but escape with the power of Sigmund's sword that Signý returns to him.
 They kill Siggeir by making him walk into a bonfire.
 Signý walks in with him, wanting to die with her husband.
 Sigmund takes the throne, becoming a great and powerful ruler.
 He marries Borghild and by her has a son named Helgi.

 As an adult, Helgi meets Sigrún, daughter of King Högne, and wishes to marry her.
 She tells him that her father has promised her to Hothbrodd, so Helgi and Sinfjǫtli raise an army and invade Hothbrodd's realm.
 Helgi kills Hothbrodd, marries Sigrún, and usurps Hothbrodd's kingship.
 Sinfjǫtli also meets a woman he wishes to marry, and to win her he fights and kills another man, who happens to be Borghild's brother.
 In revenge, Borghild kills Sinfjǫtli by poison.
 A grieving Sigmund rejects Borghild and drives her out of his kingdom.

 As an old man, Sigmund marries Hjördís, daughter of King Eylimi.
 The suitor she rejected in Sigmund's favor brings an army against him, and Sigmund is mortally wounded in the battle.
 Hjördís finds her wounded husband, who entrusts to her the shards of his sword, prophesying that they will be reforged someday for their yet unborn son.
 He dies, and Hjördís is taken in by Alf, son of Hjalprek, king of Denmark.
 Shortly thereafter she gives birth to Sigurd, her son by Sigmund.
 Sigurd is fostered in Hjalprek's court by Reginn, his tutor, and grows to manhood there.